At least 25 killed in rebel attack on Ugandan school near Congo border

 Winnie Kiiza, an influential political leader and a former lawmaker from the region, condemned the “cowardly attack” on Twitter.
 She said, “attacks on schools are unacceptable and are a grave violation of children’s rights,” adding that schools should always be “a safe place for every student.”

-The Allied Democratic Forces, or ADF, is accused of launching many attacks on civilians in recent years, notably on civilian communities in remote parts of eastern Congo.
+The Allied Democratic Forces, or ADF, is accused of launching many attacks on civilians in recent years, notably on civilian communities, in remote parts of eastern Congo.

 The ADF has long opposed the rule of Ugandan President Yoweri Museveni, a U.S. security ally who has been in power since 1986.

-Established in the early 1990s in Uganda, the ADF later was forced to flee into eastern Congo, where many rebel groups are able to operate because Congo’s central government has limited control there.
+Established in the early 1990s in Uganda, the ADF later was forced to flee into eastern Congo, where many rebel groups are able to operate because of the country’s limited control over the area.

-The ADF has ties with the Islamic State group.
+The group also has ties with the Islamic State group.

 In March , at least 19 people were killed in Congo by suspected ADF extremists.

 Ugandan authorities for years have vowed to track down ADF militants “at home and abroad.”

-In 2021, Uganda launched joint air and artillery strikes in Congo against the ADF.
+In 2021, Uganda launched joint air and artillery strikes in Congo against the group.